Purple loosestrife biocontrol — and you!

 Wisconsin DNR has been using four of its insect enemies, also from Europe, to control it here since 1994.
 Careful research has shown that all four control species depend only on loosestrife and do not threaten native plants.
 This is classic biocontrol, and it is likely the best long-term control for loosestrife, reducing the need for other more costly and disruptive controls, such as herbicides.

 Two "Cella" beetle species (Galerucella calmariensis & G. pusilla) feed on its leaves and shoots, and are the most effective of the four types of imported insects.
 Cellas monitored in the state and elsewhere have decreased the vigor, size and seed output of purple loosestrife, allowing native plants to survive and increase naturally by competing better against smaller loosestrife plants.

-The length of time required for effective biological control of purple loosestrife in any particular wetland ranges from one to several years depending on such factors as site size and loosestrife densitys.
-The process offers effective and environmentally sound control of the plant, not elimination in most cases.
-It is also typically best done in some combination with occasional use of more traditional control methods such as digging and herbicide use.
+The length of time required for effective biocontrol in any particular wetland typically ranges from one to several years, depending on such factors as site size and loosestrife density.
+Though loosestrife elimination is rare, this process offers effective and environmentally sound control of the plant without herbicides.

 - Brock Woods